Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Data Piling of Independent Test Data

 \subsection{Main Theorem}

-In this subsection, we extend Propositions~\ref{prop:strong spikes equal tail eigenvalues} and~\ref{prop:strong spikes unequal tail eigenvalues} to the general cases where $m_1 \ge 1$ and $m_2 \ge 1$.
-We confirm that projections of $\Yc$ onto $\Sc$ in (\ref{eq:S}), which is a low-dimensional subspace of the sample space $\Sc_X$, are distributed along parallel affine subspaces, one for each class, and that those affine subspaces do not coincide.
-Recall that $\kappa_{\textup{MDP}}$ is the training data piling distance defined in (\ref{eq:kMDP}).
+We formally establish that projections of $\Yc$ onto the signal subspace $\Sc$, defined in (\ref{eq:S}), are distributed along parallel affine subspaces, one for each class, and that these affine subspaces do not overlap.
+Write the scaled training data piling distance as